 Please remember that deliveries must be made to manned school sites, so ensure you note a delivery address where someone will be available to receive the packs during work hours.

-How do we keep our trees alive and healthy?
+How do we keep our trees and/or hedgerows alive and healthy?

 When your tree and/or hedgerow packs arrive get them into the ground straight away and give them a good water – they’ll be thirsty from their journey!
 Make sure you use the stakes, tie and guard to help protect your young trees from rabbits and strong winds.